vdhamer/Photo-Club-Hub/.github/README.md

   which doesn't give access to any sensitive data about members: it contains dummy data.
 - phone numbers and e-mail addresses (real or dummy) are not used yet by the app.

-So, all this hasstle is just so that a future App Store version *could* allow club members to unlock extra functionality using a club-specific password, but without leaking the supposedly sensitive data to non-members via GitHub.
+<\p>So, all this hasstle is just so that a future App Store version *could* allow club members to
+unlock extra functionality using a club-specific password, but without leaking the supposedly sensitive data to non-members via GitHub.

-But how would this future club-specific password be protected?
+<\p>But how would this future club-specific password be protected?
 The app might try to check a hash of the provided password.
 But a simple source code modification then gives access to the encrypted version of the web page.
 Actually, not quite 🤓.
 Bypassing the password via a code modification, would allow the app to